mikprin/md5_calc_api/README.md

     ├── .env                    #  Important file with environmental variables. autoinstall script can generate it.
     ├── env_example             #  This is a template for `.env` file.
-    ├── Dockerfile              # Sinle docker file for both API and worker ├── LICENSE
+    ├── Dockerfile              # Sinle docker file for both API and worker ├── requirements.txt        # Requirements for the container to build.
+Not needed for usage or testing.
+    ├── LICENSE
     └── README.md